SCPR/parse-dashboard/README.md

 ```

 If you are not familiar with Docker, ``--port 8080`` will be passed in as argument to the entrypoint to form the full command ``npm start -- --port 8080``.
 The application will start at port 8080 inside the container and port ``8080`` will be mounted to port ``80`` on your host machine.

+# Elastic Beanstalk

+SCPR has the dashboard hosted in an Elastic Beanstalk.
+To administer that environment, follow these instructions:

+Install the Elastic Beanstalk CLI on your machine if you don't have one already.

+`brew install awsebcli`

+The cli requires you to have your aws credentials already, so if you haven't installed the aws cli either, then install and [configure that](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+Clone this repo.
+Install all the dependencies:

+`npm install`

+To create it as a new environment to beanstalk:

+`eb create`

+To re-deploy any changes:

+`eb deploy`

+To stop and terminate the environment (for example, when the drive is over and membership no longer needs access to the dashboard):

+`eb terminate`

 # Contributing